TheDrone7/shieldbow/.changeset/dry-turtles-roll.md

 "@shieldbow/web": patch
 ---

-Various bugfixes, moving from private to protected properties in web, Rewrite of the main library.
+@shieldbow/web - Various bugfixes, moving from private to protected properties in web

+shieldbow - Full rewrite, see migration guide for the full list of changes.